Godalming

-Godalming (/ˈɡɒdəlmɪŋ/ GOD-əl-ming) is a market town and civil parish in southwest Surrey, England, around 49 km southwest of central London.
+Godalming (/ˈɡɒdəlmɪŋ/ GOD-əl-ming) is a market town and civil parish in south-west Surrey, England, around 49 km south-west of central London.
 It is in the Borough of Waverley, at the confluence of the Rivers Wey and Ock.
 The civil parish covers 3.74 sqmi and includes the settlements of Farncombe, Binscombe and Aaron's Hill.
 Much of the area lies on the strata of the Lower Greensand Group and Bargate stone was quarried locally until the Second World War.

 The earliest evidence of human activity is from the Paleolithic and land above the Wey floodplain at Charterhouse was first settled in the middle Iron Age.
 The modern town is believed to have its origins in the 6th or early 7th centuries and its name is thought to derive from that of a Saxon landowner.
 Kersey, a woollen cloth, dyed blue, was produced at Godalming for much of the Middle Ages, but the industry declined in the early modern period.
 In the 17th century, the town began to specialise in the production of knitted textiles and in the manufacture of hosiery in particular.

 Throughout its history, Godalming has benefitted from its location on the main route from London to Portsmouth Dockyard.
 Local transport links were improved from the early 18th century with the opening of the turnpike road through the town in 1749 and the construction of the Godalming Navigation in 1764.
 Expansion of the settlement began in the mid-19th century, stimulated by the opening of the first railway station in 1849 and the relocation of Charterhouse School from London in 1872.
 The town has a claim to be the first place in the world to have a combined public and private electricity supply.